GamesCreed

 This month was intended to be the release date for the multiplayer freemium for ‘Resident Evil Village’ owners.

-Resident Evil Re: Verse, the most awaiting multiplayer take on the creepy series, is the newest project to be pushed back until 2022.
-Well, It’s almost surprising when a major game scheduled for 2021 isn’t postponed at this time.
+Resident Evil Re: Verse, the most anticipated multiplayer take on the creepy series, is the newest project to be pushed back until 2022.
+Well, it’s almost surprising when a major game scheduled for 2021 isn’t postponed at this time.
 Meanwhile, Capcom is putting the game’s release date on hold only a week or two before it was due to be released.
 And that’s the most unusual thing about all this is happening.

 For players who purchased a physical version of Resident Evil Village, we recommend that you keep track of the included Resident Evil Re:Verse download code or add it to your account now so that you are ready to play when the game launches next year.